West Indian cricket team in Australia in 1960–61: Fifth Test

 West Indies were 252–8 at the end of the first day, after Australia won the toss and asked them to bat.
 Though all of the dismissed batsmen reached double figures, none could go on to make a substantial score.
 The best partnership was between Sobers and Lashley, who took the score from 107–4 to 200–5, after which three more wickets fell fairly quickly.
 When Benaud put West Indies in, he may have hoped that the heavy atmosphere would help Davidson, but for once he was not that effective and the spinners did much of the damage.

-The second day was a Saturday, and a then world record crowd of 90,800 (and still a record outside India) watched the play.
+The second day was a Saturday, and a then world record crowd of 90,800 (it remains the third largest crowd on a single day of Test cricket) watched the play.
 Forty more runs were added by West Indies, with Solomon and Hall completing a useful ninth wicket partnership of 55.
-Australia reached 236-3 by the end of the day's play, with Burge 37 not out and Mackay 16 not out, and it looked as though they might establish a substantial lead.
+Australia reached 236–3 by the end of the day's play, with Burge 37 not out and Mackay 16 not out, and it looked as though they might establish a substantial lead.
 Simpson (75) and McDonald (91) put on 146 for the first wicket.

 On the Monday, Australia reached 309 before the sixth wicket fell, Burge being out for 68.
 But the last four wickets added only 47 runs.
 Sobers finished with 5/120 and Gibbs with 4/74.
 So West Indies' deficit on first innings was only 64, and by close of play - at 126-2 - they were reasonably placed, with Hunte 46 not out.